secML/secML.github.io/src/content/post/class5.md

 ## Beyond Images

-While Machine Learning is largely being tested by research communities on image recognition, ML is being used for a vartiety of tasks in the real world and attacks on each particular use needs to be tailored to the purpose of the ML process.
+While the bulk of adversarial machine learning work has focused on image classification, ML is being used for a vartiety of tasks in the real world and attacks (and defenses) for different domains need to be tailored to the purpose of the ML process.
 Among the most significant uses of ML are natural language processing and voice recognition.
-Within these fields, attacks look very different to those on images.
-With images, individual pixels can be changed large amounts without making the image unrecognizable, whereas in voice recognition, the audio needs to remain smooth.
+Within these fields, attacks look very different from those on images.
+With images, individual pixels can be changed large amounts without making the image unrecognizable, whereas in voice recognition, the audio needs to remain smooth, but many transformations can be done that are not noticable to humans.
 These attacks are becoming more and more significant as always active listening devices like Amazon Alexa are becoming more common in the public sector.
-A televized attack could be used to access personal accounts and devices of thousands of people simultaneously without many of those being attacked even noticing.
+A broadcast television attack could be used to access personal accounts and devices of thousands of people simultaneously without many of those being attacked even noticing.

 ## Adversarial Audio